Oak Creek, Wisconsin: History

+On September 6, 1985, Midwest Express Airlines Flight 105, a DC-9-14, crashed shortly after takeoff from Milwaukee’s General Mitchell International Airport.
+The aircraft experienced an uncontained engine failure and crashed into a field in Oak Creek, Wisconsin, killing all 31 people on board.
+The NTSB determined the crash was caused by pilot error following the engine failure, including improper rudder input and poor crew coordination.

+On August 5, 2012, a mass shooting occurred at the Sikh Temple of Wisconsin in Oak Creek.
+Wade Michael Page, a white supremacist and former Army veteran, opened fire during morning services, killing six worshippers and wounding four others, including a responding police officer.
+A seventh victim died from injuries in 2020.
+Page died by suicide after being shot by police.
+The attack was classified as a domestic terrorism hate crime and is considered the deadliest attack on Sikhs in U.S. history.
+The incident led to increased awareness of hate crimes and prompted changes in how such crimes are tracked by federal agencies.

-In recent years, the 85 acre site called the Drexel Town Square, built on part of the site where the gigantic AC Spark Plug factory once stood, has become the city's newest economic venture.
+In recent years, the 85-acre site called the Drexel Town Square, built on part of the site where the gigantic AC Spark Plug factory once stood, has become the city's newest economic venture.
 It is home to a number of retail shops, restaurants, a hotel, residential buildings, and a medical facility.
 The Civic Center includes city hall and the public library.
 The town square also features a farmers market, splash pad, ice rink, and an outdoor amphitheater.
 The town square development won the 2016 Vision Award from the Milwaukee Business Journal.

-On August 5, 2012, a white supremacist opened fire at a Sikh temple in Oak Creek.
-The white supremacist killed six people and injured several more before being killed by Oak Creek Police.

 Geography

 Oak Creek is located at 42°53′4″N 87°53′57″W (42.884347, −87.899209).

 It is part of the Milwaukee metropolitan area and borders the cities of Milwaukee and Greenfield to the north, the city of South Milwaukee to the north and east, Lake Michigan to the east, the village of Caledonia to the south, the city of Franklin and the village of Greendale to the west.

-According to the United States Census Bureau, the city has a total area of 28.45 sqmi, all of it land.
+According to the United States Census Bureau, the city has a total area of 28.45 sqmi, all of it being land.